SanteonNL/orca/docs/pages/components/orchestrator.rst

       - base URL of the CarePlanService at which the CarePlanContributor creates/reads CarePlans
     * - ``ORCA_CAREPLANCONTRIBUTOR_FRONTEND_URL``
       -
-      - base URL of the Orca Frontend
+      - base URL of the ORCA Frontend
     * - ``ORCA_CAREPLANCONTRIBUTOR_APPLAUNCH_SOF_CLIENTID``
       -
       -